rayhanrndy/features-testing-saucedemo/README.md

 ## 📌 Overview

-This repository contains an end-to-end automation testing project for the [SauceDemo](https://www.saucedemo.com/) website.
+This repository contains functional testing project for the [SauceDemo](https://www.saucedemo.com/) website.
 It is built using **Cypress**, with **BDD Cucumber**, and integrated with **GitHub Actions CI/CD pipeline**.

 The tests cover critical user flows on SauceDemo, ensuring core functionalities work as expected.